What Is Tether and Is It a Good Investment?

 - USD-backing controversy: An audit of its dollar reserves that was supposed to happen in 2017 never did.
 The audit was supposed to ensure its reserves were maintained, but Tether parted ways with the auditors instead.

 Tether can be bought on most major cryptocurrency exchanges, but should you invest, considering its history and outlook?
-Tether, despite having many issues in the past, continues to be a very stable cryptocurrency that is stronger for having gotten past its problems mostly unscathed.
+Tether, despite having many issues in the past, continues to be a very stable cryptocurrency that is stronger for having gotten past its problems mostly unscathed — thus far, at least.

 Although competitors have popped up over the years, Tether is still the most popular stablecoin and widely used for trading, loans and earning interest.
-Tether could potentially be viewed as one of the riskier cryptocurrencies due mainly to its issues with transparency, but it’s still very important in the cryptocurrency world and likely not going anywhere.
+Tether could potentially be viewed as one of the riskier cryptocurrencies due mainly to its issues with transparency, but it’s still very important in the cryptocurrency world.

 Where To Buy Tether and Earn High Interest Rates